emirhanbal/emirhanbal/README.md

 I am currently on my last year at Yeditepe University in the department of software development.
 During my education, I participated in various projects and activities.
 I have done projects in Python Java C# JavaScript Html and CSS.
 I like working on mobile application development, web programming, data analysis and game development.

- - 🔭 I’m currently working on Data analysis & Data science.
+ - 🔭 I’m currently working on Data analysis & Data science and Game Development.
-- 🌱 I’m currently learning Data Science and Machine Learning with Python.
+- 🌱 I’m currently learning Data Science & Machine Learning with Python and Game Development with Unity.
 - 🔗 You can also check out my portfolio at: http://emirhanbal.com
 - 📫 How to reach me: xemirhanbal@gmail.com